pybind/pybind11/docs/advanced/functions.rst

     m.def("f", [](int a, int b) { /* ... */ },
           py::arg("a"), py::kw_only(), py::arg("b"));

 Note that you currently cannot combine this with a ``py::args`` argument.
-This feature does *not* require Python 3 to work.

 .. versionadded:: 2.6